Comparing and Contrasting DLWP Backbones on Navier-Stokes and Atmospheric Dynamics: Experiments and Results

-\paragraph{Data Selection} In order to reduce the problem's computational complexity and following earlier DLWP research \citep{weyn2020improving,karlbauer2023advancing}, we choose a set of 8 expressive core variables on selected pressure levels among the 17 prognostic variables in WeatherBench.
+\paragraph{Data Selection} In order to control the number of variables, reduce the problem's computational complexity, and follow earlier DLWP research \citep{weyn2020improving,karlbauer2023advancing}, we discard the variables used in the original DLWP models and instead converge to a set of 8 expressive core variables on selected pressure levels from WeatherBench.
 Our selection includes four constant inputs in the form of latitude and longitude coordinates, topography, and a land-sea mask.
 As forcing, we provide the models with precomputed top-of-atmosphere incident solar radiation as input, which is not the target for prediction.
 Lastly, a set of 8 prognostic variables spans from air temperature at \SI{2}{m} above ground ($T_{2m}$) and at a constant pressure level of \SI{850}{hPa} ($T_{850}$), to $u$- and $v$-wind components \SI{10}{m} above ground (i.e., east-to-west and north-to-south, referred to as zonal $U_{10m}$ and meridional $V_{10m}$ winds, respectively), to geopotential\footnote{Geopotential, denoted as $\Phi$ with unit $m^{2}s^{-2}$, differs from geopotential height, denoted as $Z=\Phi/g$ with unit $m$, where $g=\SI{9.81}{ms^{-2}}$ denotes standard gravity.} at the four pressure levels 1000, 700, 500, and \SI{300}{hPa} (e.g., $\Phi_{500}$).
 We choose a resolution of \SI{5.625}{^\circ}, which translates to $64\times32$ pixels, and operate on a time delta of $\Delta t=\SI{6}{h}$, following common practice in DLWP research.

 \paragraph{Model Setup} We vary the parameter counts of all models in the range of \SI{50}{k}, \SI{500}{k}, \SI{1}{M}, \SI{2}{M}, \SI{4}{M}, \SI{8}{M}, \SI{16}{M}, \SI{32}{M}, \SI{64}{M}, and \SI{128}{M}, where the two largest counts are only applied to selected models that did not saturate on fewer parameters.
 See \autoref{app:tab:wb_model_configurations} in \autoref{app:sec:wb_model_specs} for details about the specific architecture modifications to obtain the respective parameter counts.
-In summary, our benchmark consists of 179 models---each trained three times, yielding 537 models in total---allowing for a rigorous comparison of DLWP models under controlled conditions on a real-world dataset.
+In summary, our benchmark consists of 179 models---each trained three times from scratch with different seeds, yielding 537 models in total---allowing for a rigorous comparison of DLWP models under controlled conditions on a real-world dataset.

 \paragraph{Optimization} To prevent predictions from regressing to the mean---where models approach climatology with increasing lead time by generating smooth and blurry outputs---we follow \citet{karlbauer2023advancing} and constrain the optimization cycle to \SI{24}{h}, resulting in four autoregressive model calls during training.
 That is, after receiving the initial condition at time 00:00, the models iteratively unroll predictions for 06:00, 12:00, 18:00, and 24:00.
 All models are trained on data from 1979 through 2014, evaluated on data from 2015-2016, and tested on the period from 2017 to 2018.
 We train each model for 30 epochs with three different random seeds to capture outliers, at least to a minimal degree, using gradient-clipping (by norm) and an initial learning rate of $\eta=\SI{1e-3}{}$ (unless specified differently) that decays to zero according to a cosine scheduling.